Flat roof insurance for a property with a full or partially flat roof

 Properties with full or partial flat roofs are one of our specialist risks we can protect you for at CoverBuilder.
-You can quote and buy directly online without any delays from having to go through your situation over the phone.
+You can quote for Flat roof insurance online meaning you can avoid going through your situation over the phone.

 - Specialist cover for roofs up to 100% flat